 Keep a close eye on your bank statements, and if you notice signs of fraud, notify your bank immediately.

 And it’s a good idea to get a copy of your credit report since signs of fraud, like new accounts you don’t recognize, can show up on the report before your information has been compromised.
-Actively monitoring your credit report and your identity is an important step, so you can act quickly if you’ve become a victim.
+Actively monitoring your identity and credit is an important step, so you can act quickly if you’ve become a victim.